 As customer service teams around the world race towards automating their repetitive processes, there’s a lot of confusion out there.
-Here at ultimate.ai, we love the nuts and bolts of automation because they bring order to chaos -- and that’s just what clustering does.
+Here at Ultimate, we love the nuts and bolts of automation because they bring order to chaos — and that’s just what clustering does.
 It’s such an important topic that we interviewed our CEO and Co-Founder, Reetu Kainulainen, about it.
-In the interview below, he breaks clustering down to its bones and gives a clear and thorough overview of why it’s a critical step for any customer service team preparing for automation.
+In the interview below, he breaks clustering down and gives a clear and thorough overview of why it’s a critical step for any customer service team preparing for automation.

 What is clustering?

 Clustering is a way to bring order into chaos.
 If you think about customer service and NLP, it means the chaos is basically all the historical conversations you have stored somewhere, but you might have millions of them and it’s very hard to automatically try to understand what’s going on.
 In many organizations, they spend time manually going through each conversation, its messages and then tagging them to understand what is being said.

 Imagine you have a box of legos that you just pour on the floor.
 You have this huge chaos of different sizes and colors all spread around.
 With clustering, what we try to do is automatically cluster them into coherent groups.
 When it comes to legos, it might be that after clustering, you have the same colors in little nice groups or they might be the same sizes or whatever the pattern there is, so now we have order, and now it’s easy to kind of see and analyze, ‘Oh, I have 20,000 yellow legos and 5,000 red legos.’
 When it comes to customer support, we do the same thing for the customer service messages and conversations.